datamapper/datamapper.github.com/docs/associations.markdown

 ### Has, and belongs to, many (Or Many-To-Many)

+The use of Resource in place of a class name tells DataMapper to use an anonymous resource to link the two models up.

 {% highlight ruby linenos %}
 # When auto_migrate! is being called, the following model
 # definitions will create an